WemyssJ/RvTK-Releases/README.md

 A C# Autodesk Revit add-in focused on BIM management, quality assurance, and productivity.
 Built by BIM Managers for BIM Managers.

+> **Note**: RvTK is the codename for the project and is expected to undergo rebranding prior to commercial release.

 ## Overview

 RvTK brings together the tools and workflows that BIM professionals use every day, helping reduce repetitive tasks, improve consistency, and make working in Revit more efficient.